Bairstow ton rescues England against WI

 Bairstow rescues 'new' England

-All of the talk in the lead-up to this series has been of England's "red-ball reset".
+All of the talk in the lead-up to this three-Test series has been of England's "red-ball reset".

 Former head coach Chris Silverwood departed last month and record-breaking bowling pair James Anderson and Stuart Broad have been left out.
 But when the top order wilted once again, England were in a situation that became all-too-common during the Ashes.